Dear readers of ADxS.org, please forgive the disruption.

 3.2.
 Contraindications for viloxazine

-Viloxazine should not be taken in case of
+Viloxazine should not be taken if

 • severe liver failure